rvsrvs/jasdev.github.io/_posts/2020-3-31-fusion-primer.md

 ⬦

 There you have it.
-We covered building our own, composed operator, type erasure, opaque return types, a few memes, and nuclear physics in under 1,500 words.
+We covered building our own composed operator, type erasure, opaque return types, a few memes, and nuclear physics in under 1,500 words.
 Fusion always felt out of reach and writing this primer distilled it from orbit and into Combine and Swift for me.

 I hope it does for others, too.